University of Minnesota College of Design: Leadership

-Carol Strohecker is the current dean of the College of Design.
 Previously, Strohecker was vice provost for academic affairs at the Rhode Island School of Design (RISD).
-Prior to RISD, she was the inaugural director of the University of North Carolina’s multicampus Center for Design Innovation.
+Prior to RISD, she was the inaugural director of the University of North Carolina's multicampus Center for Design Innovation.
 Strohecker conducted research on learning environment design and technology-enhanced learning at Media Lab Europe (the European partner of the MIT Media Lab) and Mitsubishi Electric Research Labs.
 She holds a Ph.D. in Media Arts and Sciences and a Master of Science in Visual Studies.
 Both degrees are from Massachusetts Institute of Technology.